hotosm/raw-data-api/README.md

 #### 4. Navigate to Fast API Docs to get details about API Endpoint

-After sucessfully running server , aHit [this](http://127.0.0.1:8000/docs) URL on your browser
+After sucessfully running server , Hit [this](http://127.0.0.1:8000/docs) URL on your browser

 ```http://127.0.0.1:8000/docs```